TANGO-Project/energy-modeller/README.md

 The energy modeller is also highly configurable and has several files that may be used to change its behaviour.
 The energy modeller has the following settings files in order to achieve these changes:

-*energy-modeller-db.properties:* Holds database information for the energy modeller *energy-modeller-predictor.properties:* Holds settings relating to the prediction of energy usage.
+*energy-modeller-db.properties:* Holds database information for the energy modeller.
+*energy-modeller-predictor.properties:* Holds settings relating to the prediction of energy usage.
+*energy-modeller-influx-db-config.properties:* Holds settings on how to connect to ConnectD's influxdb database directly, in the event the CollectDInfluxDbDatasoruceAdaptor or TangoEnvironmentDataSourceAdaptor are in use.
+This is the default.
-*energy-modeller-db-zabbix.properties:* Holds information on how to connect to the Zabbix database directly.
+*energy-modeller-db-zabbix.properties:* Holds information on how to connect to the Zabbix database directly, in the event the ZabbixDirectDbDataSourceAdaptor is in use.
 *ascetic-zabbix-api.properties:* Settings for the Zabbix client, used to connect to a Zabbix based information source.
 *filter.properties:* This holds settings to distinguish between a host and a VM.

 These settings must be tailored to the specific infrastructure.
 The settings are described below and an example of the settings is provided for reference.

-energy-modeller-db.properties
+#### energy-modeller-db.properties

 This file specifies various database related settings for the energy modeller.
 An example is provided below: